You’re Being Duped and You Don’t Even Know It

 - You bought a home and unbeknownst to you, there are cracks in the foundation and issues with settling.
-The seller was well aware of this issue, but failed to disclose this on the Seller’s Disclosure form.
+The seller was well aware of this issue but failed to disclose this on the Seller’s Disclosure form.

 - Seeking fuel efficiency and cost savings, you bought a new car with a sticker that advertised the car as a 4-cylinder car capable of 32 MPG.
 In actuality, the car is a 6-cylinder and gets 24 MPG and costs you more in fuel annually.

 I think it’s safe to say that none of us would be OK with any of these scenarios happening to us.
 Some of us would be downright livid.
-All of us would probably associate the word “fraudulent” to these willful happenings.
+All of us would probably associate the word “fraudulent” with these willful happenings.

 Enter H1B resume fraud

 Anyone who hires people almost expects to uncover some level of “fudging” on a resume.
 Some dates extended by a month here or there to cover gaps in employment.
 Omitting an employer on a resume where someone didn’t spend much time or left on bad terms.
 Little white lies.
 Some people would say harmless, others more bothered.

 Yet many – I would say most, meaning greater than 50% – foreign national workers take this to such an extreme that it blows past “white lies” and directly square into the category of “fraud and deceit”.
 I’m talking about adding to their Splunk resume four to six years of work experience that simply never existed.
 And most technology recruiters are not catching it, passing these works of fiction known as resumes on to their clients for consideration.
 In many cases, these workers are actually being hired (typically as contractors).
 The result: Technology projects with subpar, overpaid resources that are getting their real work experience on your dime (thank you very much).